 Robert joined Watsi on February 19th, 2017.
 Two years ago, Robert became the 3175th member to automatically support a new Watsi patient every month.
-Since then, 2,539 more people have become monthly donors!
-Robert's most recent donation traveled 4,100 miles to support Goodluck, a playful six-year-old from Tanzania, to fund a removal of a dermoid lipoma.
+Since then, 2,777 more people have become monthly donors!
+Robert's most recent donation traveled 3,800 miles to support Skylar, a 3-year-old boy from Kenya, to fund surgery to treat his hypospadias.

 Robert has funded healthcare for 41 patients in 9 countries.